 Frontline communities like the Bagungu in Uganda have learned about the successful interventions by the Ogiek of Mount Elgon.
 They are eager to use mapping and monitoring tools to defend their lands.
 Community activists from across the East Africa region will also directly benefit from this capacity-building retreat by learning from their Ogiek peers via a bespoke curriculum that will set them up for success.

 This project is aligned with a broader vision for the Ogiek community resources center at CIPDP to serve as a hub for other projects.
 These include several organized by the Forest Peoples Programme on the role of women in land and resource management, sustainable livelihoods, and traditional crafts.
-Additionally, the retreat will engender cross-community solidarity, networking. and bolster the Ogiek community resources center as a regional nexus for learning and capacity building.Support women-led projects protecting the Earth.
+Additionally, the retreat will engender cross-community solidarity, and networking. and bolster the Ogiek community resources center as a regional nexus for learning and capacity building.Support women-led projects protecting the Earth.